 Cuilcagh (20137, Ireland)

 To divide the Arenigs from the Moelwyns we chose to make the boundary Ffestiniog-B4391-B4407.
 There are other options but none are demonstrably better.
 The Moelwyns (as defined by the Nuttalls) span two RHB sections, 30B and 30D.
-We have used Dewey's area Hiraethog for the four hills within that region as it does not contain any 2000ft summits.

-Metric heights are converted to feet using a factor of 1/0.3048 (3.2808399).
+Metric heights are converted to feet using a factor of 1/0.3048.

 Grid references are for UTM zone 30U and use the WGS84 datum.
 This grid is shown on the two "Official" paper maps although it is not the primary grid on the States of Guernsey Official Map, which uses the Guernsey Grid.
 The grid letters are WA for Alderney and WV for the other islands.
 Older maps use the ED50 European datum.
 The two datums give a difference of about 300 metres in grid reference.
 The extracts from the MoD maps published in the Sunflower guides, and some modern maps such as the 1:12500 International Travel Map of Guernsey and the smaller islands, use the older coordinate system so please bear this in mind when using the data.
 To avoid potential problems we recommend using latitude/longitude with third party applications.

-Garmin GPS units use the WGS84 datum by default when set to UTM/UPS grid but return the absolute coordinates (shown in the xcoord, ycoord fields) rather than the lettered GRs.
+Garmin GPS instruments use the WGS84 datum by default when set to UTM/UPS grid but return the absolute coordinates (shown in the xcoord, ycoord fields) rather than the lettered GRs.
 The same is true of GPS Utility.
 GPS Utility also offers the new Guernsey Grid.